About Perry County

 - Mugshots and booking photos are typically part of the arrest record and may be available through direct request to the Sheriff's Office or the arresting agency.

-- Processing times and fees vary, and requesters should be prepared to provide specific information about the individual or incident in question to facilitate the search.
+- Processing times and fees vary, and requesters should be prepared to provide specific information about the individual or incident in question to help with the search.

 Inmate information can be obtained by contacting the jail directly at the Sheriff's Office phone number or by visiting in person during business hours.
-Municipal law enforcement in Perry County includes the Tell City Police Department, which serves the largest city in the county, and the Cannelton Police Department for that incorporated town.
+Municipal law enforcement in Perry County includes the Tell City Police Department, which serves the largest city in Perry County, and the Cannelton Police Department for that incorporated town.
 Troy also has its own police presence.

 Criminal, Arrest & Jail Records